splunk/observability-workshop/content/en/s4r/2-initial-tour/_index.md

 ---
+title: Connecting to the Splunk observability UI
-title: Initial Tour of the UI
+linkTitle: Connect to & Tour of the UI
 weight: 20
 ---